om9999/Tuesday/README.md

 # Tuesday
 Source of very easy Automation codes

-pip install -i https://test.pypi.org/simple/ tuesday install tuesday by this command
+pip install tuesday
+install tuesday by this command

-10 lines of codes to make a fully functioning jarvis like programme. it contains more commands which you should explore.
+10 lines of codes to make a fully functioning jarvis like programme. it contains more commands which you should explore.No need to be aprofessional coder to make jarvis. next version will contain more commands.